Code-Institute-Submissions/codeinstituteproject1/README.md

 #### Typeface

-Throughout the site I have used the Google Font Martel for all the headings, sub-headings and buttons.
-This font was selected again based on the images and logos i found during intitial research.
+Throughout the site I have used the Google Font Martel for all the headings, subheadings and buttons.
+This font was selected again based on the images and logos i found during initial research.
 The tour image attached above used a tightly spaced font with large serifs.
-I couldn't find the actual font used, but felt the Martel offered a close enought replacement.
+I couldn't find the actual font used, but felt the Martel offered a close enough replacement.

 #### Iteractions

 Initially I had inted to use simpler buttons, my original designs used bordered text, which inverted on mouse over.
-During developement of the site this was changed, as I felt that it didn't intuite the purpose of the control clearly.
+During development of the site this was changed, as I felt that it didn't intuite the purpose of the control clearly.
 The button that has been implemented now indicates that it can be pressed on mouse over, by pressing in a few pixels.
 Then pressing in even further when clicked.
 This is to model the sensation of actually pressing a button, whilst this isn't normally what a user expects as a hyperlink, it provides clear visual feedback that something has happened, which will aid UX.

 The social links will scale up on mouse over or when tapped, once again to provide visual feedback to the user to indicate that an action has been taken.

 On the gallery page, the images will zoom in when moused over, again this is a visual effect design to show that the images are clickable, when clicked the image will be displayed inside a gallery.
 The gallery will display left and right buttons to allow the user to cycle through the images.
 Each Image will also display a caption.

-I had intially intended to use modals for news items and for the booking page, however felt that adding the form to every page would added unessesary HTML to each page, and ultimately increase the load time for little gain.
+I had initially intended to use modals for news items and for the booking page, however felt that adding the form to every page would added unnecessary HTML to each page, and ultimately increase the load time for little gain.
 I also intended to use modals for more information about news items, however, again this felt like it would hinder UX.
 Ultimately the only modal used was for signing up to the mailing list.

-I had inteneded to have simpler interactions on the videos pages, and was going to imbed the clips from youtube straight onto the page.
+I had intended to have simpler interactions on the videos pages, and was going to imbed the clips from youtube straight onto the page.
 Unfortunately the video stills were very low resolution, and this wound up looking terrible.
 The album sleeves fade to black and white to indicate interactivity, additionally instructions have been included on the video page as I felt that some additional clarity may be required.

 ## Features